 As a child, I never liked spinach other than the one presented in the pureed form.
 And that’s why I love this spinach curry because this is so creamy and you don’t see any spinach leaves in there.
 Imagine how healthily nice it is when you include lots of green with lots of cheese.

 How To Make Best Palak Paneer?

 This palak paneer curry is so perfect for an easy weekend or weeknight dinner.
 This curry is the ultimate comfort food.
-Making this curry is super quick and it tastes delicious with naan, roti, paratha or with rice.
+Making this curry is super quick and it tastes delicious with naan, roti, paratha, steamed rice, or with paneer pulao..